 - The Fulbright Commission offers an allowance of €6,750 (divided into 9 monthly installments of €750).

-- The Host Institution offers the remaining allowance of €4,500, either in-kind by providing meals and accommodation to the ETA for the entire period of stay, or by paying directly to the Fulbright Commission that will add this amount to the grant stipend.
+- The Host Institution covers the remaining €4,500, either in-kind by providing meals and accommodation to the grantee, for the entire period of stay, or by paying directly to the Fulbright Commission, that will add this amount to the grant stipend.

 Insurance: Accidents and Sickness Program for Exchanges (ASPE).

 Housing and Meals: No housing or meal allowances are available from the Commission.
-Host institutions may offer accommodation in a residence or apartment, during the entire period of the grant, and meals in the institution’s cafeteria or restaurant.
-In the cases where the host institution cannot provide housing, the monthly maintenance allowance is larger to contribute for these expenses.
+Host institutions may offer accommodation in a residence or apartment, during the entire period of the grant, and meals at the institution’s cafeteria or restaurant.

-Tuition: Host institutions are expected to provide a full tuition waiver to a course in Portuguese Language and Culture and may also offer other courses of the grantee’s interest at the institution, free of charge.
+Tuition: Host institutions are expected to provide a full tuition waiver to a course in Portuguese Language and Culture and may also offer other courses at the institution, free of charge.

 Dependents: No dependents allowance is available.

 Fulbright U.S. grantees must apply for a Temporary Stay Visa at the Portuguese Embassy in Washington, D.C., or at one of the Consulates in the United States, before travelling to Portugal.